-Nerves in the anterior cornea are severed during creation of the LASIK flap.
-Deeper corneal nerves are destroyed by laser ablation during LASIK.
+During LASIK surgery, nerves in the anterior cornea are severed during creation of the flap, and deeper corneal nerves are destroyed by laser ablation.
 Medical studies demonstrate that corneal nerves do not recover normal densities and patterns after LASIK.
-Some patients report severe eye pain after LASIK.
+Some patients report severe, persistent eye pain after LASIK.
 Eye pain after LASIK is frequently diagnosed as dry eye, but there may be more to it than just dry eyes in some cases.
 Confocal microscopy examinations of post-LASIK eyes reveal aberrantly regenerated nerve fibers in the cornea, which may lead to corneal neuralgia (pain).
 For some patients, eye pain after LASIK is incapacitating.

 Patients who experience persistent eye pain or other complications after LASIK which negatively affect quality of life should file a MedWatch report with the FDA.
 You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
 Read a sample of LASIK MedWatch reports currently on file with the FDA.